 At the same time, we found out he got fleas, which was really challenging, as we didn’t want to give him any chemical product.
 We ended up giving him some, just to make it go away, keeping everything else as recommended.

 As a complement, I started washing him with oats, as I knew it was good for the skin, which reduced his itching and made his hair look amazingly clean and soft.

 After less than two weeks, we started noticing significant gradual changes, and, after four months, he was a new dog.
-He no longer bit or scratched himself, at any moment; he gained much thicker, brighter and stronger hair, not falling off so much; he became more relaxed, although his enthusiasm was still there.
+He no longer bit or scratched himself, he gained much thicker, brighter and stronger hair, not falling off so much, and he became more relaxed, although still enthusiast.

-After that fantastic experience (with all the good and the bad), he recently had one more temporary skin crisis, although not so serious.
+After that fantastic experience, with all the good and the bad, he recently had one more temporary skin crisis, although not so serious.
 This time, his body managed to heal much faster.
-I assumed that this last crisis happened because we started giving him lots of meat, almost no fiber, and no supplements at all, as the result of our own laziness, plus various occupations and buzzy minds.
-I was studying for my yoga exam at that time, being quite stressed, and me and Vasco were changing to a raw vegan diet, all at the same time.
-Bogas’ behavior is, of course, also an absorption of our personal issues, despite his own characteristics.
-It’s funny that I have the feeling that he followed us in a detox period: while we were detoxifying from cooked foods, he was detoxifying from excess meat.
+I assumed that this last crisis happened because we started giving him only meat, almost no vegetables, and no supplements at all, as the result of our activities and buzzy minds.
+At that time, I was studying for my yoga exam, Vasco was passing through a significative professional change, and we both were switching to a raw vegan diet.
+Bogas’ behavior is also the absorption of our emotions and attitudes, despite his own characteristics.
+It’s funny that I have the feeling that he followed us in a detox period, we were all somehow detoxifying.